FLOPS: Forward Learning with OPtimal Sampling: OPtimal Sampling via likelihood ratio method

 where $\bm{\lambda}=(\bm{\mu},\Sigma)\in\mathbb{R}^B\times\mathbb{R}^{B\times B}$.
 The matrix $\Sigma$ captures the correlation structure between data points and facilitates the allocation of queries.
 Intuitively, structurally similar data points possess similar levels of importance, leading to a similar trend in query allocation.
 It is important to note that GA has a positive probability of generating negative samples.
 In practice, any data point receiving a negative allocation is assigned zero queries.

 Bernoulli Allocator (BA) is another lightweight alternative, similar to the idea in \cite{qin2023infobatch}.
 In an equal allocation scenario, each data in the batch receives $\overline{A}$ queries.
 The BA introduces a probabilistic mechanism where, with probability $p$, the number of queries assigned to a data point is reduced to $\overline{A}/2$; otherwise, it remains at $\overline{A}$.
 The probability $p$ is the only parameter of the allocator.
+The BA is in the form of a conditional probability distribution

+where $\mathcal{L}_j$ is the clean loss on data $x_j$, and $\overline{\mathcal{L}}$ is the mean of loss value in the batch(we use the loss value without injected noise into the network).

 It is important to note that $\bm{A}$ represents the relative number of queries, and thus the actual allocation proportion to the $j$-th data point is given by $A_j/{\sum_{i=1}^BA_i}$.
 This definition eliminates the need for imposing a fixed total budget constraint in the following allocator optimization problem.
 However, as a consequence, we must specify that the total query budget per step is fixed at $A_0=\overline{A}\cdot B$ during the training process.
 Note that, since the data points selected in the mini-batch differ at each step, $A_j^t$ is actually a function of $t$.
 For simplicity of notation, we omit this dependency in the remainder of the paper.